sudarshan2401/tp/docs/UserGuide.md

 **Example:**
-- `startlesson /c CS2103T`: Increases total number of lessons conducted for class "CS2103T" by 1 and marks all the students in "CS2103T" as absent for attendance marking.
+- `startlesson /c CS2103T`: Increases total number of lessons conducted for class "CS2103T" by 1 and marks all the students in "CS2103T" as absent for attendance taking.

 **Sample Usage**: